gabu-quest/sshler/README.md

 **sshler** is a lightweight, local-only web UI which lets you browse remote files over SFTP and jump into tmux sessions in your browser — without installing anything on your server.

 - Runs on your Windows 11 laptop (or any OS with Python)
+- Includes a "local" workspace card so you can browse your own filesystem and launch WSL-backed tmux sessions alongside remote hosts
 - Uses your existing SSH keys
 - Opens `tmux new -As <session> -c <dir>` on the remote host and bridges it to the browser via WebSocket + xterm.js
 - HTMX-based file browser with “Open Terminal Here”